shopware/docs/guides/hosting/performance/performance-tweaks.md

 The **Product Stream Indexer** is a background process that creates a mapping table of products to their streams.
 It is used to find which category pages are affected by product changes.
 On a larger inventory set or a high update frequency, the **Product Stream Indexer** can be a performance bottleneck.

-Disadvantages are:
+To disable the Product Stream Indexer, you can set the following configuration:

+<<< @/docs/snippets/config/product_stream.yaml

+Disabling the Product Stream Indexer has following disadvantages:

 - When you change a product in a stream, the category page is not updated until the HTTP cache expires
     - You could also explicitly update the category page containing the stream to workaround if that is a problem
 - Also, the Line Item in the Stream Rule will always be evaluated to `false`

-To disable the Product Stream Indexer, you can set the following configuration:

-<<< @/docs/snippets/config/product_stream.yaml